RyanKim04/Predicting-WAR/index.md

 <img width="989" height="970" alt="image" src="https://github.com/user-attachments/assets/020627e1-7131-4605-97de-2e9c257c79e5" />

 Now I wanted to look at feature importance, which I can read off the plot of standardized Lasso coefficients.

-With features on the same scale, the bar lengths are comparable, and the story is pretty clean: last-year WAR is by far the strongest positive signal (performance persists), with strikeouts (SO) next.
-Games pitched (G) swings negative—basically a reliever proxy, where lots of appearances with fewer innings correlates with lower next-year WAR once other stuff is held fixed.
-The signs mostly line up with baseball sense: xFIP and BB/9 tilt negative, Zone% positive, Age a touch negative.
-The small positive on HR/FB looks odd until you remember regression to the mean—elevated HR/FB often snaps back the following season.
-Most other coefficients hug zero, which is exactly what Lasso is supposed to do: keep the few features that matter and quietly shrink the rest.
+With all features on the same scale, we can directly compare the bar lengths to see what's driving the predictions.

+### Key Positive Signals

+Last-Year WAR: By far the strongest positive signal, showing that performance persists year-over-year.

+Strikeouts (SO): The next most important positive predictor.

+HR/FB Rate: The small positive coefficient looks odd at first, but it makes sense when you consider regression to the mean—an elevated (unlucky) HR/FB rate often "snaps back" with better performance the following season.

+### Key Negative Signals

+Games Pitched (G): Swings negative, likely acting as a "reliever proxy," where a high number of appearances with fewer innings correlates with a lower next-year WAR once other factors are held fixed.

+Other Logical Factors: The signs for other features line up with baseball sense: xFIP and BB/9 tilt negative, Zone% is positive, and Age is a touch negative.

+### Lasso's Feature Selection

+Ignored Features: Most other coefficients "hug zero," which is exactly what Lasso is supposed to do: it keeps the few features that matter and quietly shrinks the rest.